 It’s not only a really easy job to do, but a super affordable way to modernise your home, while also helping increase its eventual sale price.

-This project is a little more expensive, but outdoor spaces (especially heading into spring and summer) are beginning to become even more important and sought after by prospective homeowners.
+This project is a little more expensive, but outdoor spaces are important and sought after by prospective homeowners.

 Properties with decks tend to have better indoor/outdoor flow, which is a great selling point for properties on the market.
 They also provide the perfect spot for summer BBQ’s and entertainment – another key selling point for potential buyers!

-The cost of undertaking this reno project varies on size as well as the bells and whistles you include (e.g. built-in seating, flower pots, etc.), however, according to domain.com.au, a typical deck starts at $1,500 and can reach $10,000 depending on the materials used.
+The cost of undertaking this reno project varies on size as well as the bells and whistles you include (e.g. built-in seating, flower pots, material used etc.),

 If adding value to your home is a priority, then adding a spacious deck is a really good way to do so.

-Although this project is on the expensive side, if you do have some savings to part with, then a kitchen remodel trumps all other projects.
+Although this project is on the expensive side, if you do have some savings or equity to part with, then a kitchen remodel trumps all other projects.